Sutton Foster: 2002-2010: Breakthrough and stage success

 Upon leaving, Foster did a concert version of Snoopy!
 The Musical and returned to the Pittsburgh Civic Light Opera for a production of Me and My Girl to wrap up the year.
 In May 2005, Foster co-starred as Jo March opposite Maureen McGovern as Marmee in the musical adaptation of Louisa May Alcott's classic novel Little Women, for which she was nominated for her second Tony Award.
 The production closed after just a few months.
 She returned to Broadway at the Marquis Theatre in May 2006 in The Drowsy Chaperone, a spoof of 1920s musicals.
 She played Janet van de Graaff, a famous Broadway starlet who opts to forgo a stage career in favor of married life.
 The musical had a pre-Broadway run at the Ahmanson Theatre, Los Angeles in November to December 2005.
 Her performance earned her a third Tony nomination.
-Foster left the musical in 2007 and co-starred in Mel Brooks' musical adaptation of his film Young Frankenstein as the Swedish yodeling fräulein Inga, first at the Paramount Theatre and then on Broadway from October 2007 to July 2008.
+Foster left the musical in 2007 and co-starred in Mel Brooks' musical adaptation of his film Young Frankenstein as the yodeling fräulein Inga, first at the Paramount Theatre and then on Broadway from October 2007 to July 2008.

 In 2007, Foster guest-starred on the children's musical puppet show Johnny and the Sprites and in a three-episode story arc on the HBO sitcom Flight of the Conchords.
 She left the show to play Princess Fiona in Shrek the Musical, which opened on Broadway on December 14, 2008.
 For this role, Foster won her second Outer Critics Circle Award for Outstanding Actress in a Musical and was nominated for her fourth Tony Award for Best Performance by a Leading Actress in a Musical.
 She played her final performance on January 3, 2010, when the show closed on Broadway.
 Foster participated in a reading of a work-in-progress new musical, Bonnie and Clyde: A Folktale, in June 2009.
 Her brother, Hunter is writing the music for this musical.